 You can also find man-made lidos around Malta’s coves and bays.
 As Malta’s crystal clear waters are some of the best in the world, it’s the perfect place to kayak.
 Also, you can book offshore tours, from Malta’s sister island – Gozo.
 Kayak or canoe 20 minutes from Gozo to Comino Island and explore caves and rock formations on the route.
-When you reach Comino Island go for a dip within its Blue Lagoon.
+When you reach Comino Island relax on the beach, before going for a dip within its Blue Lagoon.

 Another way to admire the crystal clear waters is to book a private boat trip.
 Find one which will take you from Malta to Gozo and stop at each lagoon around Comino Island – or plan your own itinerary with the captain.
 Then relax during Gozo’s “Golden Hour” at dinner.

 Across the water from Gozo and Malta is Greece…

 7: Activity holidays in Greece